 Open the Control Panel and select Power Options.
-One of the "Plans" will be "High Performance" select it.
-Then click "Change plan settings" and set "put the computer to sleep" to "never" (at least when plugged in).
-Also select "Change advanced power settings" and set "Sleep | "Hibernate after" to "Never" and "Allow hybrid sleep" to "Off".
+One of the "Plans" will be "High Performance" - select it.
+Then click "Change plan settings" and set "put the computer to sleep" to "never".
+If found, also select "Change advanced power settings" and set "Sleep | "Hibernate after" to "Never" and "Allow hybrid sleep" to "Off".
 In "USB Settings" set "USB selective suspend setting" to "Disabled" and under "PCI Express" set "Link State Power Management" to "Off".
 Also set "Wireless adapter Settings" to "Maximum Performance".